-The Company has received irrevocable subscription undertakings from Cornerstone Investors to subscribe for Offer Shares for total proceeds of DKK 77m in share value corresponding to 30.4% of the Offering (excluding the Overallotment option) and 27.1% (including the Overallotment Option).
-The undertakings of the Cornerstone Investors are divided as follows: SEB Investment Management on behalf of clients will invest DKK 40 million, AkademikerPension will invest DKK 29 million, and LD Fonde will invest DKK 8 million.
+The Company has received irrevocable subscription undertakings from Cornerstone Investors to subscribe for Offer Shares for total proceeds of DKK 82.0 million in share value corresponding to 46.8% of the Offering (excluding the Overallotment option) and 42.0% (including the Overallotment Shares).
+The undertakings of the Cornerstone Investors are divided as follows: SEB Investment Management on behalf of clients will invest DKK 33.6 million, AkademikerPension will invest DKK 22.9 million, LD Fonde will invest DKK 6.2 million and Other Cornerstone Investors will invest DKK 19.3 million.

-The Cornerstone Investors will not receive any compensation for their respective undertakings and the Cornerstone Investors' investments will be made on the same terms and conditions as those of other investors in the Offering except that the Cornerstone Investor is guaranteed to be allocated the number of Shares they have agreed to subscribe for.
+The Cornerstone Investors will not receive any compensation for their respective undertakings and the Cornerstone Investors' investments will be made on the same terms and conditions as those of other investors in the Offering except that the Cornerstone Investors are guaranteed to be allocated the number of Shares they have agreed to subscribe for.

 The Sole Global Coordinator and the Company's Board of Directors deem the credit rating of the Cornerstone Investors to be satisfactory and thus believe that they will be able to fulfil their respective undertakings.
 However, the undertakings of the Cornerstone Investors have not been secured by means of bank guarantees, restricted funds, pledging or any similar arrangement.
 The undertakings of the Cornerstone Investors are subject to certain conditions.
-Each undertaking of the Cornerstone Investors is subject, inter alia, to: (i) first day of trading in the Company's shares occurs not later than 30 November 2021; and (ii) said Cornerstone Investor being allocated in full the shares encompassed by said undertaking based on the purchase amount.
+Each undertaking of the Cornerstone Investors is subject, inter alia, to: (i) first day of trading in the Company's shares occurs not later than 31 January 2022; and (ii) said Cornerstone Investor being allocated in full the shares encompassed by said undertaking based on the purchase amount.
 If any such condition is not satisfied, the Cornerstone Investors will not be bound by their undertakings and will not be required to acquire shares.